wilmansuarez/mlip-kubernetes-lab/README.md

   minikube service flask-load-balancer-service
   ```
 - This command will provide a URL, typically in the format `http://127.0.0.1:<some-port>`, which you can use to test the load balancer.
+- Send multiple requests and see how each request is being served by a different instance.
+Show this to the TA.

 3. **Launch MiniKube Dashboard**:
 - Open the MiniKube dashboard to monitor the status of Pods, deployments, and services: